Health Care Guide Information

 • Weight must be above 50 kilograms.

 Who Can not Donate Blood?
+(Blood Donation)

 • A person with a positive history of hepatitis C, Hepatitis b, and HIV.
+A person who is willing to donate blood should be screened first before donating blood.

 • A person with a history of cancer or kidney disease.